 - RAM Slots

 RAM stands for Random Access Memory.
 It is a memory module that stores dynamic data temporarily for CPU.
 The RAM Slot or Memory Slot is used to insert computer memory.
-There are two type of memory slots.
+There is two type of memory slots.